brocaar/chirpstack-simulator/README.md

   # MQTT integration configuration.
   #
   # This integration is used for counting the number of uplinks that are
-  # published by the ChirpStack Application Server integration.
+  # published by the ChirpStack MQTT integration.
-  [application_server.integration.mqtt]
+  [chirpstack.integration.mqtt]

   # MQTT server.
   server="tcp://127.0.0.1:1883"